denismm/mystical_ps/README.md

 I wanted to make a programming language that resembled magical circles.
 This is more like a way to write PostScript that looks like a magical circle, but I will refer to it as Mystical in this document.

-## Circles
+## Rings
-The structure of Mystical is based on circles.
-These are circles of text and sigils, with an inner and outer border.
-The main circle of a program starts at the rightmost point and flow continues widdershins (counter-clockwise) both to respect postscript's angles and to reflect the assumption that these circles should be written from the outside.
-Subsidiary circles start from their attachment point to their caller.
+The structure of Mystical is based on rings.
+These are circular bands of text and sigils, with an inner and outer border.
+The main ring of a program starts at the rightmost point and flow continues widdershins (counter-clockwise) both to respect postscript's angles and to reflect the assumption that these rings should be written from the outside.
+Subsidiary rings start from their attachment point to their caller.

-There are three types of circles in Mystical:
+There are three types of rings in Mystical:
 * executable arrays, written in {} in ps, are represented with simple circular borders on the inside and outside of the ring, with a star of some sort inside.
 The start/end point is marked by a symbol based on the "work complete" symbol from alchemy.
 * non-executable arrays, written in [] in ps, are the same but without the star.
 The start/end point is marked simply.
-* dictionaries, written in << >> in ps, are polygons with a double outer border and a circular inner border.
+* dictionaries, written in << >> in ps, are polygons with a double outer border and a single inner border.
 The start/end point is marked the same as the array.

 xarray example array example dict example

-When one of these structures appear inside a different structure, a circle or dot leads from the inclusion point to the inner circle's start/end sigil.
+When one of these structures appear inside a different structure, a small circle or dot at the inclusion point is connected to a line which leads to the subsidiary ring's start/end sigil.

 link example